Lackadaisical-Security/LACKYVPN/README.md

 ## 🎯 Overview

 **LACKYVPN** is an **operator-class privacy framework** engineered for professionals who demand the highest levels of anonymity and security.
-Built from the ground up with zero-dependency cryptographic implementations, this framework provides military-grade protection through a sophisticated 10-layer quad-encryption tunnel around OpenVPN.
+Built from the ground up with zero-dependency cryptographic implementations, this framework provides enterprise-grade protection through a sophisticated 10-layer quad-encryption tunnel around OpenVPN.

 ### 🚀 What Makes LACKYVPN Different